jbixon13/shinyhero/README.md

      |   ...
 ```

+* Open your project's RStudio Project file
-* Your local project will have no packages installed.
-Run to install packages from renv.lock:
+* You will have no packages installed or accessible from your project
+* Run in the R console to install packages from renv.lock:
 ```r
 renv::restore()
 ```
 * If you have issues installing any packages, run to re-build renv.lock:
 ```r
 renv::init()
 ```
 * You should now have all R packages needed to locally run the basic example application in `app/`

 ## Testing